sunbearc22/InstallVulkanSDK/README.md

 ## Preliminaries
-1. Download `InstallVulkanSDK` to your Ubuntu system.
+1. Clone/Download `InstallVulkanSDK` to your Ubuntu system.

 ## Install LunarG's Vulkan SDK
 1. You need to decide on these user inputs before running *installVulkanSDK.py*: